benselloum-nizar/ML-Based-UAV-Trajectory-Optimization-in-Monitoring-Systems/UAV-Trajectory-Optimization-main/README.md

   - KPI3.png: Average Reward
   - KPI4.png: Min Max Reward Range
   - KPI5.png: Success Rate
+- **Trajectory Visualization**: Added trajectory comparison plot (`Trajectories_Comparison.png`) that displays the best trajectory from each algorithm on the same 15×15 grid, showing obstacles, sensor nodes, and algorithm paths for visual comparison
 - **Pandas Integration**: Used pandas DataFrames for improved data handling and analysis
 - Automatic discovery of result files from the `results/` directory
 - **Note on Algorithms**: The codebase implements Q-Learning (from the paper) and SARSA (added as an additional tabular method).
 DQN (Deep Q-Network) from the paper is not implemented in this version.